thomasmarsh/SDK/docs/FiftyThreeSDK-API-FAQ.md

             {
                 // If we for some reason couldn't open the url.
 We might alert to user.
             }
         }
+        else
+        {
+            // If Paper isn't installed or is too old to support firmware update we'll direct the user
+            // to FiftyThree's support site.
+This site walks them through installing Paper and doing
+            // firmware update.
+            NSURL *firmwareUpdateSupportUrl = [FTPenManager sharedInstance].firmwareUpdateSupportLink;
+            BOOL result = [[UIApplication sharedApplication] openURL:firmwareUpdateSupportUrl];
+            if (!result)
+            {
+                // Very unlikely that opening mobile safari would fail.
+But you might alert the user here.
+            }
+        }
     }
 }